DevNet9/retrieve-srx-security-zones-with-scrapli/files/docs/app.py.rst

 We take this opportunity to create some objects that define our parameters.
   - define two network devices, `GALVESTON` and `SANANTONIO`
-  - create a new list called `DEVICES` and places these two devices in there
+  - create a new list called `DEVICES` and place these two devices in there
-  - our request for the security zones is embedded in an object called `RPC`
+  - our request for information on the security zones is embedded in an object called `RPC`

 .. code-block:: python